Counselor Education Mission Statement

 The mission of the Duquesne University Counselor Education Program is to prepare professional counselors, educators, scholars, and clinical supervisors who promote the well-being of individuals, families, organizations, and communities.
 This mission aligns with the University's Spiritan mission to serve God by educating counselors who value social justice, meet high personal and professional standards; and promote moral, spiritual, intellectual, physical, social, and emotional development.

 Faculty and students engage in collaborative activities that promote continuing professional development as demonstrated by the eligibility for attaining professional credentials.

 The faculty and students maintain active participation with the broader community and related professional associations through counseling, consultation, education, advocacy, service, and leadership activities.

-1. Ensure that professional activities are guided by intellectual curiosity, social responsibility, compassion and high ethical standards.
+Faculty and students are committed to cultivating a diverse community of learners who engage in professional activities guided by multicultural sensitivity, intellectual curiosity, social responsibility, compassion, and high ethical standards.

 The Ph.D.
 Program in Counselor Education and Supervision is defined by its focus on the development of competence in the general areas of teaching, supervision, research and service.

 Doctoral students in the Counselor Education and Supervision Program will demonstrate high levels of teaching competence that meets or exceeds the standards of the Program, the University and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 To meet these standards and to demonstrate high levels of teaching competence, students will engage in varied classroom and practicum experiences.
 The faculty will help the students develop increased competence in teaching through modeling, team teaching and supervision.